ISS for the Nobel Peace Prize

 There are a few rules to follow in submitting a nomination for the Nobel Peace Prize.
 The most critical one regards who is permitted to submit a nomination.
 We’ll sum it up as people in the following positions:

-- Anyone involved in the Norwegian Nobel Committee or awarded a Nobel Peace Prize in the past
+* Anyone awarded a Nobel Peace Prize in the past.

 There are a few more nuances that you can read on the official Nobel Peace Prize site.